Add items to your grocery list by scanning them on the way to the garbage can

 That said, the product is currently in its final version, with shipping starting early this year, so hopefully the thing will work better in a more standard kitchen setting.
 I’d also like to learn a bit more about the technology driving the voice recognition tech here.
 The company wouldn’t spill the beans, beyond saying that they’ve partnered with a third party for the tech.

-At $129 for preorder and $149 for the final version, it’s not cheap for a relatively minor convience.
+At $129 for preorder and $149 for the final version, it’s not cheap for a relatively minor convenience.
 But it’s a pretty ingenious bit of technology, nonetheless.

 0